J0skaa/ai-music-chatbot/README.md

 # ai-music-chatbot
-This project is an AI-powered chatbot built using the Llama open-source platform.
+This project is an AI-powered chatbot.
 The backend is implemented in Python, the frontend in React, and the application is deployed on AWS using the free tier.

 # Project Structure